eLearningDAO/POCRE/no-eslint-project-easy-setup/README.md

-# Getting Started with Create React App right away !
+# Getting Started with Create React App

-## and make the work happened ! 🤓 (React Devs)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).